 If you’re looking for a challenge, you can also opt for the 3-hour hike that starts from the Praplan Parking lot.

 7) Alpe di Siusi (Val Gardena)

 The Alpe di Siusi (Seiser Alm) is a plateau located in the western Dolomites at an altitude of 1800 m.
-The magnificent backdrop of the SassoLungo group towering in the distance over the meadows is a sight to behold.
+The magnificent backdrop of the SassoLungo group towering in the distance over the meadows is a sight to behold – definitely one of the best places to see in the Dolomites.
 There are multiple biking and hiking trails in this area, as well as tons of rifugios where you can stop for a delicious South Tyrolean lunch.

 To reach this gorgeous plateau you can choose between two gondolas: one is located in the village of Ortisei (20€ roundtrip), while the other is in Siusi (19€ roundtrip).
 Whichever way you pick, you’ll end up in the same spot.

 There are many scenic places in the Dolomites in Italy that you can visit without even straying too much from the comfort of your car.
 Case in point: Gardena Pass and Sella Pass.

 The Gardena Pass (or Passo Gardena) is a scenic road that twists its way through the mountains, connecting Sëlva in the Val Gardena with Corvara in the Val Badia.
 This route is always busy with tourists during the warmer months (especially bikers and cyclists), as from the main vantage points you can see all the famous Dolomites groups: Sella, Puez-Odle, and Sassolungo.

 My advice here is to simply enjoy the ride, and turn into the numerous parking bays to take in all the views.